gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

 \page createphysicsplugin "Implement a physics plugin"

-This tutorial guides how to develop a simple plugin that implements a 3D policy and includes a sample list of Features.
+This tutorial guides how to develop a simple plugin that implements a
+\ref ignition::physics::Implements3d "3D policy" and includes a sample list of
+\ref ignition::physics::Feature "Feature" Features.

 ## Prerequisites

 In the previous tutorial \ref installation "Installation", you have installed the Ignition Physics corresponding to the desired Ignition release.
 Note that the recommended Ignition release is Dome.

 ## Write a simple physics plugin